spncrhrstn/spencerharston.com/src/now.md

 ## Reading

-Currently reading *Under the Dome* (third Stephen King novel this year), longest book I've read this year so far.
+Going to go a little more light-hearted as I just finished another King novel. *I Hope This Finds You Well* is a book I came across that looked like a fun, simple read.

 *See also my [year-to-date page](/posts/2024/books-of-2024/) about what else I've read this year.*

 ## Watching

 *Young Sheldon* is my current background show when I need something on.
 It's meh but good enough.
+I'll also watch random movies on Netflix when I'm doing some exercising.

-Also watching random movies on Netflix when I'm doing some exercising.
+I'm also on the hunt for the adaptations of some of the book I read (namely *Under the Dome*) but I may just have to get a temporary subscription to some random streaming site.

 ## Playing